kirillzhosul/cookie-widget/README.md

 ### Any opportunity to self-host?

 Sure!
-Download `widget.css` and `widget.js`, update `_cookieWidgetDomain_` at the top of the JS script, to the your domain.
+Download `widget.css` and `widget.js` (or your required version, or all versions), update `_cookieWidgetDomain_` at the top of the JS script, to the your domain.
-If widget not showing, it may caused by denied access to the `widget.css`, as is widget will show up only when styling is loaden!
+If widget not showing, it may caused by denied access to the `widget.css`, as is widget will show up only when styling is loaded!